 Symptoms of post-polio syndrome tend to show up very slowly.
 The main symptoms are:

+New muscle weakness.
+This is most common in the muscles that had nerve damage from polio.
 You may also have weakness in muscles that you didn't realize had been affected by polio.
 Overuse or underuse of the muscles can lead to weakness.

 .
 You may find that the activities you used to do without getting tired are now causing fatigue.
 You may often feel tired, have a heavy feeling in your muscles, or feel sleepy.
 At times you may have trouble thinking clearly.

 Muscle or joint pain.
 Muscles affected by polio tend to be weaker than normal.
 To make up for this weakness, other muscles have to work harder.
 This puts extra wear and tear on muscles, joints, and tendons, sometimes leading to aches, cramping, and pain.

 Depending on which muscles are affected, this trio of muscle weakness, fatigue, and pain can make daily activities more difficult.
 For example, people with shoulder or arm weakness may have trouble getting dressed.
 People who have weakness in their legs may have trouble walking or climbing stairs.